secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 ### Communicating Talent Assessments

 Communications on talent assessments is set to take place 2023-01-03 through  2023-01-31, ahead of communications for annual compensation review increases.
-Please review the handbook page on [communicating talent assessments (/handbook/people-group/talent-assessment/#communication) ahead of having talent assessment conversations with your reports.
+Please review the handbook page on [communicating talent assessments](/handbook/people-group/talent-assessment/#communication) ahead of having talent assessment conversations with your reports.

 ## Determining Cash Compensation Increases